Considerations for restoring a virtual machine

 - The job summary will display default values, for job details review the progress logs.

 - During restore when the disks are attached to the staging virtual machine, all the disks are brought online.
-If one or more disks don’t come online Phoenix still proceeds with the restore.
+If one or more disks don’t come online Druva still proceeds with the restore.
 Only if the data resides on a disk that failed to come online, then the restore job fails.

 - During restore it is recommended that a full backup job is not running on the target virtual machine.
 At times this may cause restore failures.